-The OR OVR input now functions in many of the methods as a DHW Heat Demand input (except DHW Only heating method), but still retains the original OR OVR functionality in Auto, if the DHW menus are not used (HeatNet Master Type = Auto).
-If the DISABLE TO CHANGE message appears, remember to remove any call for heat including the OR OVR input.
+The OR OVR input now functions in many of the methods as a DHW Heat Demand input (except DHW Heating Only method), but still retains the original OR OVR functionality in AUTO, if the DHW menus are not used (BOILER MODE?
+OFF).
+If the DISABLE TO CHANGE message appears, remember to remove the any call for heat including the OR OVR input.

-When the MASTER TYPE is set to Combination the MODULAR BOILER menu will contain (2) separate menu tabs for controlling the ADD BOILER DELAY, SHED BOILER DELAY, MODULATE DELAY, and MOD MAX for the SPACE HEATING and DHW HEATING.
-This allows the independent control of boilers by the Master for each of the (2) adjustable PIDs (Adjustable from 2-10).
+When the MASTER TYPE is set to Combination the MODULAR BOILER menu will contain (2) separate menu tabs for controlling the ADD BOILER DELAY, SHED BOILER DELAY, MODULATE DELAY, and the MOD MAX for the SPACE HEATING and DHW HEATING.
+This allows the independent control of boilers by the Master for each of the (2) PIDs.